-- Specialise in heterogeneous, homogeneous or biological catalysis for your research project.
+Specialise in heterogeneous, homogeneous or biological catalysis and develop a wide range of transferable skills through your research project.

-The course is suitable for graduates with a first or second class UK Honours degree, or equivalent, in chemistry or a related discipline such as chemical engineering, physics, pharmacy, pharmacology and biochemistry.
+The programme is suitable for applicants that hold a minimum 2:2 degree or equivalent, in chemistry or a related discipline such as chemical engineering, physics, pharmacy, pharmacology and biochemistry.
 Applicants with a degree in a subject other than chemistry will be required to demonstrate knowledge and understanding of key chemical topics prior to an offer being made.

 Entry to courses in chemistry will be subject to the University requirements for English language.

 Note: International students pursuing part-time programmes of study are not eligible for Tier 4 (General Student) visas and must have alternative leave to remain in the UK if they intend to study at the University in person.